 The increase in the number of new customers driven by the health benefits that VINIA® delivers is an assurance of the ability of the business to grow further and achieve the scale required for profitability.
 VINIA® sales metrics continue to improve and increased marketing efficiency has been achieved in Q1.
 Cost of customer acquisition in Q1 2023 declined by 13% compared to Q1 2022, further demonstrating the power of the VINIA® brand.
 VINIA® continues to achieve a best-in-class verified customer rating of 4.7 out of 5 with over 2,200 verified reviews, demonstrating its significant positive impact to consumers' lives.

-The company plans to introduce new products such as VINIA® Functional Coffee by year end which will not only fuel revenue growth but would also further increase in production and marketing efficiency.
+The company plans to introduce new products such as VINIA® Functional Coffee by year end which will not only fuel revenue growth but would also further increase production and marketing efficiency.

 “I am proud of our Q1 results”, stated CEO Ilan Sobel, adding “We made some tough decisions in Q1 which aimed at building a healthy and profitable business.
 I strongly believe that the renewed focus resulting from these decisions is paying off and is yielding the desired results both in growth and ultimately in near term profitability.
 Our activities across all departments are flexing our biotech muscles and are demonstrating the power of our technology platform.
 I look forward to the upcoming months, where our shareholder partners will see the continued demonstration of this progress.”